 In my life and in my own kitchen, I like to learn new skills and how things work.
 As an avid home cook I have fun making food from scratch, trying new ingredients, and experimenting with recipes.
 Outdoors, I enjoy running, biking, organic vegetable gardening, composting, and soccer.

 In my professional life I am also inquisitive and seeking greater understanding.
 I appreciate learning about new (and old) design ideas, innovative materials (both natural and technologically made), and building methods.
-To complement my CAPS (Certified Aging In Place Specialist) designation, I am preparing to sit for the NKBA’s examination to become an AKBD (Associate Kitchen and Bath Designer.)
-Part of what is exciting about the AKBD professional designation is the fact that I get to immerse myself in the details of residential construction and am able to help clients that much more.
+I am certified by the NKBA as an AKBD (Associate Kitchen and Bath Designer.)
+Part of what is exciting about achieving the AKBD professional designation is the intense preparation, immersing myself in the details of residential construction and able to help clients that much more.

 Since 2013 I have served on the board of the Southern New England Chapter of the National Kitchen and Bath Association (NKBA).
 I am also a member of the Willimantic Food Co-op, CT NOFA (Northeast Organic Farmer’s Association), and since 2003 various Connecticut CSAs (currently Shundahai Farm.)
 I also enjoy spending time exploring the world with my Little Sister through the local chapter of Big Brothers Big Sisters.
 Se habla español.